dynamiqs/dynamiqs/docs/documentation/getting_started/sharp-bits.md

 If you want to simulate multiple Hamiltonians or initial states, you should use batching instead of a `for` loop.
 This functionality is explained in detail in the [Batching simulations](../basics/batching-simulations.md) tutorial, together with the associated gain in performance.

-## Computing the gradient for complex parameters
+## Computing the gradient with respect to complex parameters

 To optimize a real-valued function of complex parameters $f:\mathbb{C}^p\to\mathbb{R}$, you should take a step in the direction of the **conjugate** of the gradient given by JAX.
 For example, if you use the SciPy optimizers with `scipy.minimize()`, you need to conjuguate the gradient before providing it to the optimiser: